CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-MSIX-App-Attach.md

    ![ws name.](media/msix27.png)

-## Exercise 2: Creating MSIX Package in AVD environmnt
+## Exercise 2: Creating MSIX Package in AVD environment

 1. Go to **msixfile** file share and select the **7-Zip** file. **Copy** the **URL**.